Do you want to write SEO friendly article for your Blog?

 From my experience, matching content type and format are critical to rank at the top of Google, but angle usually isn’t as important unless there’s a clear theme among the top-ranking pages.

-Now you know the importance of search intent in the SEO content writing. so let’s move to the next step.
+Now you know the importance of search intent in SEO content writing. so let’s move to the next step.

 3.create a data-driven outline